solutions-and-workarounds-for-sharePoint-permission-limits

 Will this affect me?

-This affects any SharePoint environment that massively uses unique items permissions.
+This affects any SharePoint environment that massively uses unique item permissions.
 A common situation in which this happens, and the one we will cover in the rest of our article, is when you use SharePoint to store your Dynamics documents.
 Many sysadmins choose to combine SharePoint Online with Dynamics 365, because:

-- Managing documents is more intuitive and has extra functionalities such as checking documents out and version history.
+• Managing documents is more intuitive and has extra functionalities such as checking documents out and version history.

-- Data storage is cheaper on the SharePoint side.
+• Data storage is cheaper on the SharePoint side.
 Even if the standard SharePoint storage of 10 GB is not enough, extra storage is very reasonably priced at $0.20/month per GB extra.

 The problem is that, despite the synchronization of documents between Dynamics and SharePoint being automatic, there is no automatic synchronization of permissions.

 If you have a small structure and not that much sensitive data, you can consider doing this permissions sync manually using SharePoint's permissions management options.
-You would need to set up SharePoint folder permissions individually, that is why this is only an option if the structure is small.
-It is also important to note that SharePoint permissions levels do not have direct correspondence from Dynamics permission levels, so this is not as straightforward as you might hope.
-Do take that into consideration when you decide to manage SharePoint permissions yourself.
+You would need to set up SharePoint folder permissions individually.
+That is why this is only an option if the structure is small.
+Even so, the maintenance effort should not be overlooked.

-If your structure is not best described as small, the best option is to use an add-on such as CB Dynamics 365 to SharePoint Permission Replicator.
+If your structure is not best described as small, the best option is to use a solution such as CB Dynamics 365 to SharePoint Permission Replicator.
 The problem is that even if you use such a tool, if you have a large number of users (or even a not-so-large number of users but a large number of documents), you will be massively using unique items permissions, and you will reach the 50,000 limit… it is just a matter of when.

 What does Microsoft say?

 This limit is officially presented by Microsoft.
 It is referred to as a "Security scope" limit for lists and libraries.
-You can find this in the documentation for SharePoint 2010, SharePoint 2013, and SharePoint 2016 and 2019.
+You can find this in the documentation for SharePoint 2010SharePoint 2013, SharePoint 2016 and 2019, and SharePoint for Microsoft 365.

 What can I do?